 In Season 6, the crew of the International Space Station make Howard clean out the space-toilet he designed, as revenge for the incident back in Series 2, when it malfunctioned and covered the entire interior of the station in excrement.

-Howard's exclamations of "I'm Batman!" while in full costume, which are hilarious both due to his pint-sized stature and overall imitation of Christian Bale's deep and gravelly voice in The Dark Knight Saga.
+Howard's exclamations of "I'm Batman!" while in full costume, which are hilarious both due to his pint-sized stature and overall imitation of Christian Bale's deep and gravelly voice in The Dark Knight Trilogy.

 Brainy Brunette: All of the main four have brown hair, and all have anywhere from above average to freakishly high intelligence levels.
 Leslie Winkle and Sheldon's graduate assistant, Alex, are female examples.